sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 1. Inline CSS with your HTML element
 1. Adding CSS in the <head> element of your HTML doc
 >
-We won't cover how to do this because both of the ways of writing CSS above are, in the majority of cases, bad practice.
+We won't cover how to do this because both of the ways of writing CSS above, in the majority of cases, are bad practice.
 Unless, you're creating a small project or something that you're just testing and planning to throw away later, writing CSS using the methods above leads to messy, hard-to-maintain CSS.

 Throughout this project, we want to keep our project organized.
 Let's create a new folder to contain all of our project's stylesheets.